daizutabi/mkapi/docs/index.md

 * Section syntax.
 Supported sections are `Args`, `Arguments`, `Attributes`, `Example[s]`, `Note[s]`, `Parameters`, `Raises`, `Returns`, `References`, `Todo`, `Warning[s]`, `Warns`, and `Yields`.
 * Type annotation.
 If you write your function such as `def func(x: int) -> str:`, you don't need write type(s) in `Args`, `Parameters`, `Returns`, or `Yields` section again.
 You can overwrite the type annotation in the corresponding docstring.
 * Object type inspection.
 MkApi plugin creates `CLASS`, `DATACLASS`, `FUNCTION`, `GENERATOR`, `METHOD`, or `PROPERTY` prefix for each object.
+* Comprehensive API generation for a package and automatic link generation among objects in both docstring and Markdown source.

 ## Installation